nikos-Gk/dialogue-quality-measures/README.md

                                                                         speakers_list=speakers_list,
                                                                         disc_id=disc_id,
                                                                         openAIKEY="",
-                                                                        model_type="llama",
+                                                                        model_type="transformers",
-                                                                        model_path="/path/to/model/llama-2-13b-chat.Q5_K_M.gguf",
+                                                                        model_path="unsloth/Meta-Llama-3.1-8B-Instruct",
                                                                         gpu=True,
                                                                        )
 ```
 ## calculate_informativeness_response: Informativeness Analysis (Turn-Level)

 This module evaluates the informativeness of individual responses within a discussion.
-Using OpenAI's language models or a locally hosted Llama model, it assigns an informativeness score to each response on a 1-to-5 scale:
+Using OpenAI's language models or a locally hosted Llama model, it assigns an informativeness score (integer number) to each response on a 1-to-5 scale:

 - **1** – Low informativeness (vague, repetitive, or off-topic discussion)
 - **5** – High informativeness (substantive, relevant, and information-rich discussion)